-In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.
+In a world where third-party cookies and data are quickly disappearing, first-party customer data collection is critical.
+You’ve identified the customer data you want to collect, and now it’s time to actually go out and get it.
+But how?

 On this page, we’re going over the best customer data collection methods so you can gather valuable information from your audience to inform your strategies.